louiswilbrink/openlayers/README.md

 >'openlayers': 'https://github.com/louiswilbrink/openlayers'

+On the command line, enter:

+>bower install

-Then bower install and add this link in your index.html file
+Then add this link in your index.html file

 >`<script src="bower_components/OpenLayers.js"></script>`